 What are the main objectives of businesses?
-Why might businesses depart from the aim of profit maximisation?
-This study note helps you answer these questions.
+Why might businesses depart from the standard textbook aim of profit maximisation?
+This study note helps you to answer these questions.

 The UK is a mixed economy with private and public sector businesses operating in markets: